 The Institute of Commercial Management was founded in 1979 and is one of the leading Professional Examination and Certification Bodies in the world today.
 Fitzwilliam Institute have developed and provided practical skills training courses in liaison with the Institute of Commercial Management qualifications and certifications framework for over 25 years.
 The Institute of Commercial Management certifications and continual professional development training awards are recognised by leading industries, bodies and professions.

-Duration: 2 evenings a week for 12 weeks (Monday & Wednesday)
+Duration: 2 evenings a week for 12 weeks (Tuesday and Thursday)